thecyberneh/scriptkiddi3/README.md

   scriptkiddi3 -m URL -d target.com
 ```
 URL ENUMERATION MODE contains following functions
-  - Same Feature as SUBDOMAIN ENUMERATION MODE but also identify HTTP or HTTPS service
+  - Same Feature as SUBDOMAIN ENUMERATION MODE but also identifies HTTP or HTTPS service

 Using your own CONFIG File for subfinder
 ```sh